tosingfung/tosingfung.github.io/cv.md

 <h2><a name="IT">IT proficiency</a></h2>

-- Experienced user of Microsoft Office, Adobe Illustrator, Photoshop and Dreamweaver
+- Experienced user of MSOffice, Adobe Illustrator, Photoshop and Dreamweaver
-- Advanced user of Graphpad Prism, ImageJ, Snapgene and other biological software
+- Advanced user of Prism, ImageJ, Snapgene and other biological software
 - Intermediate static web design (HTML5/CSS3)
 - Basic Python and BioPython